 With a small condo, the tendency is to turn the kitchen counter into an unconventional dining area in order to save space.
 This actually takes away from the appeal to a potential buyer.
-The key to resolving this issue lies in the furniture selection.
+The key to resolving this issue lies in furniture selection.
 A round, clear glass table with chrome legs and two chairs, placed strategically to avoid disrupting the flow of the room, allows you to maintain the illusion of a large space while creating two functional spaces. – Ariel Fu, New Concept Home Staging and Redesign

 Kitchen Cleaning Advice